 Minnesota – Minneapolis Sculpture Garden

-The Minneapolis Sculpture Garden is an 11-acre park showcasing more than 40 modern and contemporary sculptures.
+The Minneapolis Sculpture Garden is an 11-acre park showcasing around 60 modern and contemporary sculptures.
 Its most popular piece is “Spoonbridge and Cherry” by Claes Oldenburg and Coosje van Bruggen.

 Mississippi – Waveland’s Ground Zero Hurricane Museum